2gis/on-premise-helm-charts/charts/mapgl-js-api/README.md

 To learn more about 2GIS On-Premise services, visit [docs.2gis.com](https://docs.2gis.com/en/on-premise/overview).

-## Installing
+## Installing the Chart

-To install the service, clone this repository and create a YAML file with the registry URL of the service's Docker image.
+To install the chart, create a YAML file with the registry URL of the service's Docker image.

 ```yaml
 image: